 Shop Our Picks

 Think of Repêchage's Vita Cura B3 Lifting Mask as a facial in a packet.
-Its supercharged ingredients create an invisible film on the topmost layer of skin to immediately smooth fine lines and give a temporarily-lifted look.
+Its supercharged ingredients are meant to create an invisible film on the topmost layer of skin to immediately smooth fine lines and give a temporarily-lifted look, according to the brand.

 Nix unwanted blemishes with this tea tree oil-infused sheet mask.
-In addition to the star ingredient, chamomile calms redness while centella asiatica soothes irritation.
+In addition to the star ingredient's proven ability to treat acne, chamomile calms redness while centella asiatica soothes irritation, according to the brand.